 All these roles matter and getting help improves giving.
-There is no such thing as "friction-free giving" because donations do not spontaneously move from private hands into the bank accounts of non-profit organizations.
+There is no such thing as "friction-free giving" because donations do not spontaneously move from private hands into the bank accounts of nonprofit organizations.
 Even the most "light touch" donors need to have some information about the causes and projects they might support, and for their gift to be facilitated so that it makes the most impact.

-The more engaged donor seeks much more intensive support, from initial help with creating a giving plan, to selecting and setting up giving vehicles, through to support with identifying non-profit partners, disbursing funds and ongoing evaluation.
+The more engaged donor seeks much more intensive support, from initial help with creating a giving plan, to selecting and setting up giving vehicles, through to support with identifying nonprofit partners, disbursing funds and ongoing evaluation.
 One particularly important contribution of this book is to shine a light on the often unsung work of philanthropy intermediaries like RPA who help to keep the wheels of philanthropy turning smoothly.

-Melissa Berman has led RPA from its formation in 2002.
-The two decades of her tenure have thrown up several dizzying challenges, from confirmation that the climate emergency is indeed an existential threat to life on earth, to the emergence of the #MeToo movement in response to the normalization of sexual harassment, and the global impact of Black Lives Matter following the unprovoked police killings of Breonna Taylor and George Floyd.
+RPA has evolved since its launch in 2002 through two decades that have thrown up several dizzying challenges, from confirmation that the climate emergency is indeed an existential threat to life on earth, to the emergence of the #MeToo movement in response to the normalization of sexual harassment, and the global impact of Black Lives Matter following the unprovoked police killings of Breonna Taylor and George Floyd.
 These simultaneous crises are joined by other major global challenges including the unprecedented numbers of global refugees and the ongoing war in Ukraine.
 Times like this call for more, not less, help from all parts of society, and that this help is conducted as effectively and ethically as possible.

-While RPA's name, family roots and founding headquarters in New York ensure it is firmly anchored in the most developed philanthropic national context, its founding mission is global: "to help donors create thoughtful, effective philanthropy throughout the world".
+While RPA's name, family roots and first headquarters in New York ensure it is firmly anchored in the most developed philanthropic national context, its founding mission is global: "to help donors create thoughtful, effective philanthropy throughout the world."
 And so it has proved.
 RPA has an impactful presence across many nations, including my own, the UK, where the distinctive family name continues to attract and serve those with a desire to learn how to do philanthropy better.